Criteria for selection of the Judging Panel and Procedures of the Judging Panel

 Procedures for Judging Panel

-- The Judging Panel members shall select the Chair and Vice Chair of the Judging Panel at the first organizing meeting in which all members shall be present, with the selection to be by unanimous agreement.
+- The Judging Panel members shall select the Chair and Vice Chair of the Judging Panel at the first organizing meeting with the selection to be by unanimous agreement.

 - Starting with the 2014 event, a member is ineligible to be Chair of the Judging Panel for more than one year consecutively.